The Nun II (soundtrack)

 The Nun II (Original Motion Picture Soundtrack) is the film score to the 2023 film The Nun II, which served as the sequel to The Nun (2018) and the eighth installment in The Conjuring Universe.
 Marco Beltrami composed the film score and was released under the WaterTower Music label on September 1, 2023.

 Background

 During an interaction with Daniel Schweiger on Film Music Live in April 2023, Beltrami confirmed that he would compose the score for The Nun II, replacing the first film's composer Abel Korzeniowski.
-With his expertise in the horror genre, having previously composed Scream and A Quiet Place series, Beltrami worked on integrating traditional orchestral elements while also exploring modern and processed techniques, reflecting the film's classic and contemporary feel.
+With his experience in the horror genre, having previously composed Scream and A Quiet Place series, Beltrami worked on integrating traditional orchestral elements while also exploring modern and processed techniques, reflecting the film's classic and contemporary feel.
 An aspect, which Beltrami was intrigued being the French countryside setting which provided a classical technique.
 He recorded the sounds of goat bleats, which had a unique musical voice to it.
 The score was recorded at the Abbey Road Studios in London.
 WaterTower Music released the soundtrack on September 1, 2023, a week prior to the film's release.